Qepanna/goFlux/README.md

 (`warn.length = 60`), a warning will be given after clicking on the start and end points as such:

-    ## Warning message: Observation length for UniqueID: 733_C_C is 59 observations
+    ## Warning message: Number of observations for UniqueID: 733_C_C is 59 observations

 Otherwise, if the number of observation satisfies this threshold, then the following message is given instead: